The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Preliminaries

 Let $X$ be a normal projective $3$-fold.
 Consider an effective $\bQ$-Cartier Weil divisor $D$ on $X$ with $h^0(X, D)\geq 2$.
 We study the rational map defined by $|D|$, say which is not necessarily well-defined everywhere.
 By Hironaka's big theorem, we can take successive blow-ups $\pi: W\rightarrow X$ such that: \begin{itemize} \item [(i)] $W$ is smooth projective; \item [(ii)] the movable part $|M|$ of the linear system $|\rounddown{\pi^*(D)}|$ is base point free and, consequently, the rational map $\gamma=\Phi_{|D|}\circ \pi$ is a projective morphism. \end{itemize} Let $W\overset{f}\longrightarrow \Gamma\overset{s}\longrightarrow Z$ be the Stein factorization of $\gamma$ with $Z=\gamma(W)\subseteq \bP^{h^0(D)-1}$.
 We have the following commutative diagram:

-There are $3$ cases according to $\dim \Gamma$. \begin{enumerate} \item If $\dim(\Gamma)=3$, then a general member of $|M|$ is a smooth projective surface by Bertini's theorem, and ${|D|}$ defines a generically finite map; \item If $\dim(\Gamma)=2$, then a general member $S$ of $|M|$ is a smooth projective surface by Bertini's theorem, and a general fiber $C$ of $f$ is a smooth curve of genus $g\geq 2$.
+There are $3$ cases according to $\dim \Gamma$. \begin{enumerate} \item If $\dim(\Gamma)=3$, then a general member of $|M|$ is a smooth projective surface by Bertini's theorem, and ${|D|}$ defines a generically finite map.

+\item If $\dim(\Gamma)=2$, then a general member $S$ of $|M|$ is a smooth projective surface by Bertini's theorem, and a general fiber $C$ of $f$ is a smooth curve of genus $g\geq 2$.
 In this case, we say that $|D|$ {\it gives a fibration of curves of genus $g$}.

 \item If $\dim(\Gamma)=1$, then $\Gamma$ is a smooth curve and a general fiber $F$ of $f$ is a smooth projective surface by Bertini's theorem.
 In this case, we say that $|D|$ {\it is composed with a pencil of surfaces}.
 Moreover, if $F$ is an $(m,n)$-surface for some integers $m$ and $n$, then we say that $|D|$ {\it is composed with a pencil of $(m,n)$-surfaces}.
 This pencil is said to be {\it rational} if $\Gamma\simeq \bP^1$.
 We may write $M=\sum_{i=1}^a F_i$ where $F_i$ is a smooth fiber of $f$ for each $i$.
 It is easy to see that $a= h^0(D)-1$ if $\Gamma\simeq \bP^1$, and $a\geq h^0(D)$ if $\Gamma\not \simeq \bP^1$. \end{enumerate}